A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: The model

 \subsection{PCA for dimension reduction}

-In this section we briefly formalize the example in Section \ref{sec:multi_commodity_to_example} and we show how PCA can be used in order to identify a relatively small number of stochastic factors which drive the whole market.
-Assume we have $K$ markets and for each of them we have the same number of contracts with given maturities and call them $F^{k}(t,T_{m})$, with $k=1,\dots,K$ and $m=1,\dots,M$.
-Consider a matrix consisting of $n_{obs}$ rows and $\tilde{N}=M \cdot K$ columns: each row contains the monthly forward curves constructed as show in Section \ref{sec:data_preparation}.
-We compute the matrix of log-returns $\boldsymbol{X} \in \R^{(n_{obs}-1) \times MK}$.
+In this section we formalize the example in Section \ref{sec:multi_commodity_to_example} and we show how PCA can be used in order to identify a relatively small number of stochastic factors which drive the whole market.
+Assume we have $K$ markets and for each of them we have the same number of contracts with given maturities $F_{m}^{k}(t,T_{m})$, with $k=1,\dots,K$ and $m=1,\dots,M$.
+Consider a matrix consisting of $n_{obs}$ rows and $\tilde{N}=M \cdot K$ columns.
+We compute the matrix of log-returns $\boldsymbol{X} \in \R^{(n_{obs}-1) \times \tilde{N}}$.
 Now we apply the PCA and we compute the eigenvalues and the associated eigenvectors.
 We have the following proposition.

 \begin{thm}{[\citet[Result~8.2]{JWichern2002}]} Let $\boldsymbol{X}=\left(X_{1},\dots,X_{d}\right)$ be a random vector with covariance matrix $\Sigma$ with eigenvalue-eigenvector pair $\left(\lambda_{1},v_{1}\right),\dots,\left(\lambda_{d},v_{d}\right)$ where $\lambda_{1}\ge \lambda_{2}\ge \dots,\ge \lambda_{d}\ge 0$.
 Let $Y_{i} = v_{1}\boldsymbol{X}$ for $i=1,\dots,d$ be the principal components.
 Then: